MAIA MCDONALD

 Hi, I’m Maia!
 Thanks for asking!

-I’m a Chicago-based freelance journalist with skills in writing, photography, and video and audio editing.
-I’m currently doing investigations, visual journalism, and audience engagement with the Investigative Project on Race and Equityyou can email me at maia@raceandequityproject.org—and serve as a board member for the Chicago Journalists Association.
+I’m a Chicago-based freelance journalist with skills in writing, photography, and video and audio.
+I’m currently a reporter and audience engagement specialist with the Investigative Project on Race and Equity—you can email me at maia@raceandequityproject.org—and serve as a board member for the Chicago Journalists Association.
+In May 2025, me and my colleagues were awarded two Peter Lisagor Awards by the Chicago Headline Club for our investigation into the struggles Black seniors in Chicago face trying to obtain home improvement loans and build generational wealth.
+We won awards for Best Business Reporting: Small Print/Online and Best Race and Diversity Reporting: Small Print/ Online.

 In 2018, I received my Bachelor of Journalism in Radio-TV Reporting and Anchoring, also known as Broadcast Journalism, from the University of Missouri-Columbia.
 There, I worked as a general assignment reporter for the local NBC affiliate news station, KOMU-8 News, which has a coverage area of about 150,000 families in Mid-Missouri.